mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 }
 ```

-Visual Studio is going to complain at me because this is a 3.1 project so before we go too far we need to edit .NET Core 3.1 ap to a .NET 6.0 app.
+Visual Studio is going to complain at me because this is a 3.1 project so before we go too far we need to edit the .NET Core 3.1 .csproj file and convert it to a .NET 6.0 app.

 ```XML
 <!-- .NET Core 3.1 -->